-- (1) An accounting officer for a department may utilise a saving in the amount appropriated under a main division within a vote towards the defrayment of excess expenditure under another main division within the same vote, unless the treasury directs otherwise. - (2) The amount of a saving under a main division of a vote that may be utilised in terms of subsection (1), may not exceed eight per cent of the amount appropriated under that main division. - (3) An accounting officer must within seven days submit a report containing the prescribed particulars concerning the utilisation of a saving in terms of subsection (1), to the executive authority responsible for the department and the treasury. - (4) This section does not authorise the utilisation of a saving in- - (a) an amount specifically and exclusively appropriated for a purpose mentioned under a main division within a vote; - (b) an amount appropriated for transfer to another institution; and - (c) an amount appropriated for capital expenditure in order to defray current expenditure. - (5) A utilisation of a saving in terms of subsection (1) is a direct charge against the Revenue Fund. - (6) The National Treasury may by regulation or instruction in terms of section 76 regulate the application of this section.
+- (1) An accounting officer for a department may utilise a saving in the amount appropriated under a main division within a vote towards the defrayment of excess expenditure under another main division within the same vote, unless the relevant treasury directs otherwise. - [subsection (1) substituted by section 24(a) of Act 29 of 1999] - (2) The amount of a saving under a main division of a vote that may be utilised in terms of subsection (1), may not exceed eight per cent of the amount appropriated under that main division. - (3) An accounting officer must within seven days submit a report containing the prescribed particulars concerning the utilisation of a saving in terms of subsection (1), to the executive authority responsible for the department and to the relevant treasury. - [subsection (3) amended by section 24(b) of Act 29 of 1999] - (4) This section does not authorise the utilisation of a saving in- - (a) an amount specifically and exclusively appropriated for a purpose mentioned under a main division within a vote; - (b) an amount appropriated for transfer to another institution; and - (c) an amount appropriated for capital expenditure in order to defray current expenditure. - (5) A utilisation of a saving in terms of subsection (1) is a direct charge against the relevant Revenue Fund provided that, in the case of a province, that province enacts such utilisation as a direct charge. - [subsection (5) substituted by section 24(c) of Act 29 of 1999] - (6) The National Treasury may by regulation or instruction in terms of section 76 regulate the application of this section.